 There’s also the Smart Pricing option, where Airbnb will match pricing to demand (within a range stipulated by the host).

-In my experience, we would use Smart Pricing only when bookings were down, as anecdotally it gives the listing a boost in search results.
+In my experience as hosts, we would use Smart Pricing only when bookings were down, as anecdotally it gives the listing a boost in search results.

 IMPORTANT – CANCELLATION POLICIES